 Over time the soil that your lawn grows in can become compacted due to a number of reasons such as use for sports, walking, children playing and equipment usage.
 Soil compaction can have a negative effect on your lawn.
 The damage to your lawn from soil compaction results from the pore spaces within the soil becoming smaller which leads to a reduced amount of air held in the soil, restricted air flow and reduced water and nutrient infiltration into the soil.

 • Reduced air levels and restricted circulation in the soil

 • Reduced water penetration into the soil.
 Roots will not develop as deeply and will be more at risk from drought and other environmental stresses

 • Greater resistance against the roots as they try to develop to greater depths.

-Poor development of roots will result poor lawn conditions.
+Poor development of roots will result in poor lawn conditions.

 • Aeration to help break down the thatch.
 This process occurs as the cores of soil that are left on the lawn surface introduce soil micro organisms into the thatch layer.
 These micro-organisms breakdown the layer of thatch and return nutrients to the soil.